dip-develop/webview_cef/README.md

 ...

 dependencies:
-  # Webview
-  webview_cef:
+  flutter_chromium:
-    path: ./packages/webview_cef     # Or wherever you cloned the repo
+    path: ./packages/flutter_chromium     # Or wherever you cloned the repo

 ...